-○ Taking into consideration the" Basic Policy on Economic and Fiscal Management and Reform 2018" (Cabinet decision on June 15, 2018), the Ministry of Justice submitted the "Bill for Partial Amendment of the Immigration Control and Refugee Recognition Act and the Act for Establishment of the Ministry of Justice" to the 197th Diet on November 2, 2018.
+O Taking into consideration the" Basic Policy on Economic and Fiscal Management and Reform 2018" (Cabinet decision on June 15, 2018), the Ministry of Justice submitted the "Bill for Partial Amendment of the Immigration Control and Refugee Recognition Act and the Act for Establishment of the Ministry of Justice" to the 197th Diet on November 2, 2018.

-The Act for Partial Amendment of the Immigration Control and Refugee Recognition Act and the Act for Establishment of the Ministry of Justice (hereinafter referred to as the "Amended Immigration Control Act") was passed by the Diet on December 8, 2018, promulgated on December 14, and enforced by April 1, 2019.
+The Act for Partial Amendment of the Immigration Control and Refugee Recognition Act and the Act for Establishment of the Ministry of Justice (hereinafter referred to as the "Amended Immigration Control Act") was passed by the Diet on December 8, 2018, promulgated on December 14 the same year (Act No. 102 of 2018), and enforced by April 1, 2019.

 O The system for acceptance of new foreign human resources intends to build a framework for acceptance work-ready foreign nationals, who possess certain expertise and skills in the industrial fields where it is difficult to secure human resources even after efforts have been made to improve productivity and secure domestic human resources.
-Thus, the Amended Immigration Control Act stipulates new status of residence "Specified Skilled Worker (i)" and "Specified Skilled Worker (ii)," and requires necessary measures such as establishing the basic policy on operation of the system as well as a field-specific operation policy.
+Thus, the Amended Immigration Control Act stipulates new status of residence "Specified Skilled Worker (i)" and "Specified Skilled Worker(ii)," and requires necessary measures such as establishing the basic policy on operation of the system as well as a field-specific operation policy.

-Outline of the system pertaining to the status of residence of Specified Skilled Worker is shown in the Figure 17.
-The employment contracts for specified skilled workers 3 and public and private organizations in Japan which is the other party to the employment contracts for specified skilled workers(accepting organization) are required to meet the criteria; for example, the contracts and accepting organizations must not give discriminatory treatment with regard to the decisions on remuneration, the implementation of education and training, the use of welfare facilities, and other treatment on the grounds that the worker is a foreign national; it is assured that the accepting organizations have not conducted a wrongful or seriously unjust act in relation to the laws and regulations on immigration or labor within five years before the date of entering into employment contract for specified skilled workers, etc.
+○ Outline of the system pertaining to the status of residence of Specified Skilled Worker is shown in the Figure 16.
+To accept foreign nationals as Specified Skilled Workers, certain criteria must be met.
+For example, with regard to the employment contracts for specified skilled workers4, there must be no discriminatory treatment with regard to the decisions on remuneration, the implementation of education and training, the use of welfare facilities, and other treatment on the grounds that the worker is a foreign national.
+On top of that, public and private organizations in Japan, which are the other party to the employment contracts for specified skilled workers (i.e. the accepting organization) must not have conducted a wrongful or seriously unjust act in relation to the laws and regulations on immigration or labor within five years before the date of entering into employment contract for specified skilled workers, etc. Furthermore, those who wish to be registered by the Commissioner of the Immigration Services Agency as a contractor entrusted with support works by the accepting organization by contract (Registered Support Organization) are required to fulfil certain criteria.
+For example, they must not have committed a wrongful or extremely unjust act in relation to laws and regulations on immigration or labor, their business activities must not be controlled by members of organized crime groups, and they must have established the necessary systems to ensure the appropriate performance of support works.

-A contract for the employment of a foreigner who intends to engage in the activities of "Specified Skilled Worker (i)" or "Specified Skilled Worker (ii)" to be concluded with a public or private organization in Japan.
+4 A contract for the employment of a foreigner who intends to engage in the activities of "Specified Skilled Worker (i)" or "Specified Skilled Worker (ii)," to be concluded with a public or private organization in Japan.